ibm-cloud-docs/vmware/mounting-iscsi-vmware-esxi.md

 # Mounting iSCSI VMWare ESXi

-Mounting iSCSI into VMWare ESXi can be accomplished with a few steps and only the details of the server and storage node.
+Mounting iSCSI into VMWare ESXi can be accomplished with a few steps and only the details of the server and storage node. **Note:** If you want to connect multiple ESXi servers to the same ISCSI LUNs, the Host Authorization limit for ISCSI is eight hosts.
 {:shortdesc}

 1. Log in to the vSphere by using the Primary Private IP and user **root** and root's password.